Serotonin: Edible plants and mushrooms

 In drying seeds, serotonin production is a way to get rid of the buildup of poisonous ammonia.
 The ammonia is collected and placed in the indole part of L-tryptophan, which is then decarboxylated by tryptophan decarboxylase to give tryptamine, which is then hydroxylated by a cytochrome P450 monooxygenase, yielding serotonin.

 However, since serotonin is a major gastrointestinal tract modulator, it may be produced in the fruits of plants as a way of speeding the passage of seeds through the digestive tract, in the same way as many well-known seed and fruit associated laxatives.
 Serotonin is found in mushrooms, fruits, and vegetables.
 The highest values of 25–400 mg/kg have been found in nuts of the walnut (Juglans) and hickory (Carya) genera.
 Serotonin concentrations of 3–30 mg/kg have been found in plantains, pineapples, banana, kiwifruit, plums, and tomatoes.
 Moderate levels from 0.1–3 mg/kg have been found in a wide range of tested vegetables.

 Serotonin is one compound of the poison contained in stinging nettles (Urtica dioica), where it causes pain on injection in the same manner as its presence in insect venoms.
 It is also naturally found in Paramuricea clavata, or the Red Sea Fan.

 Serotonin and tryptophan have been found in chocolate with varying cocoa contents.
-The highest serotonin content (2.93 µg/g) was found in chocolate with 85% cocoa, and the highest tryptophan content (13.27–13.34 µg/g) was found in 70–85% cocoa.
+The highest serotonin content (2.93 μg/g) was found in chocolate with 85% cocoa, and the highest tryptophan content (13.27–13.34 μg/g) was found in 70–85% cocoa.
 The intermediate in the synthesis from tryptophan to serotonin, 5-hydroxytryptophan, was not found.

-Root development in Arabidopsis thaliana is stimulated and modulated by serotonin - in various ways at various concentrations.
+Root development in Arabidopsis thaliana is stimulated and modulated by serotonin – in various ways at various concentrations.

 Serotonin serves as a plant defense chemical against fungi.
 When infected with Fusarium crown rot (Fusarium pseudograminearum), wheat (Triticum aestivum) greatly increases its production of tryptophan to synthesize new serotonin.
-The function of this is poorly understood but wheat also produces serotonin when infected by Stagonospora nodorum - in that case to retard spore production.
-The model cereal Brachypodium distachyon - used as a research substitute for wheat and other production cereals - also produces serotonin, coumaroyl-serotonin, and feruloyl-serotonin in response to F. graminearum.
+The function of this is poorly understood but wheat also produces serotonin when infected by Stagonospora nodorum – in that case to retard spore production.
+The model cereal Brachypodium distachyon – used as a research substitute for wheat and other production cereals – also produces serotonin, coumaroyl-serotonin, and feruloyl-serotonin in response to F. graminearum.
 This produces a slight antimicrobial effect.
 B. distachyon produces more serotonin (and conjugates) in response to deoxynivalenol (DON)-producing F. graminearum than non-DON-producing.
-Solanum lycopersicum produces many AA conjugates - including several of serotonin - in its leaves, stems, and roots in response to Ralstonia solanacearum infection.
+Solanum lycopersicum produces many AA conjugates – including several of serotonin – in its leaves, stems, and roots in response to Ralstonia solanacearum infection.

+Serotonin occurs in several hallucinogenic mushrooms of the genus Panaeolus.